Tuesday, 8 October 2024

 Robot archaeologist and the discovery of a wreck from over 2000 years ago - video

-In Italy’s Mediterranean waters, underwater archaeologists have made a stunning discovery!
+Listen to this article In Italy’s Mediterranean waters, underwater archaeologists have made a stunning discovery!
 Using a remote-controlled ROV, the Azione Mare research team found and examined the beautifully preserved remains of an ancient shipwreck from Roman times.
 This magnificent discovery would not have been possible without the proper use of technological advances.
-The wreck described is in fact
+The wreck

 Published: October 21, 2020 - 09:00